 - Know what apps they’re using the most.
 We hear you loud and clear.
 You have a sneaking suspicion that they’re using a few specific apps, but you don’t know which ones.
 Still, you’re concerned that they might be spending too much time on their apps and you want to know how to break phone addiction.
 Start by finding out which apps they’re using the most.
 Just install mSpy and you’ll know.

 - Block applications.
 Some teenage cell phone addiction is fueled by apps.
 The fact of the matter is that some apps are just incredibly addictive, especially social media apps like Facebook or TikTok.
-If you know your child is using an app way too often, you can put a stop to that.
+If you know your child is using an app way too often, you can stop that.

 - Restrict websites.
 If your child is addicted to a certain website, you can use mSpy to block access.
 And you can do it completely remotely without accessing their phone.

-Teen Cell Phone Addiction Is Only Going to Get Worse, But There’s Hope
+Teen Cell Phone Addiction Is Only Going to Get Worse, but There’s Hope

 Smartphone addiction statistics are already staggering.
 And as big tech releases new phone innovations, it’s only going to cause an uptick in mobile phone addiction.
-By being aware of what’s going in on your kids’ digital world, you can help stop mobile phone addiction, or at the very least identify it before it gets worse.
+By being aware of what’s going on in your kids’ digital world, you can help stop mobile phone addiction or, at the very least, identify it before it gets worse.